jasongaare/react-native-walkthrough-tooltip/README.md

 </TouchableWithoutFeedback>
 ```

-**This will disable and override any touch events on your child element**
+** NOTE: This will disable and override any touch events on your child element**

 One possible use case for these functions would be a scenerio where you are highlighting new functionality and want to restrict a user to ONLY do a certain action when they press on an element.
 While perhaps uncommon, this use case was relevant for another library I am working on, so it may be useful for you.
 When these props are NOT provided, all touch events on children occur as expected.